 - a) Educational/Vocational Services (Drug Count Key Component #10) - i.
-For Adult Drug Courts, The Contractor, will secure the assistance of community resources such as community colleges and Adult Learning Centers to provide literacy classes, GED classes, Certificates of Completion, ESL classes and a High School Diploma Program for those who have not completed high school. (approximately 65% projected). - ii.
-For Juvenile Drug Courts, the Contractor will secure the assistance of community resources and if available, School Resource Officers, School Probation Officers and assigned Juvenile Drug Court Probation Officer to obtain youth's educational records and history of behavior that has affected the youth's ability to function and be successful at school.
-This should include any available records that show the youth having or needing an IEP (Individualized Education Plan).
+For Adult Drug Courts, The Contractor, will secure the assistance of community resources such as community colleges and Adult Learning Centers to provide literacy classes, GED classes, Certificates of Completion, ESL classes and a High School Diploma Program for those who have not completed high school. (approximately 65% projected). - Through a signed authorization (Release of Information), the care coordinator (case manager) will track the client's attendance and participation in educational activities.
+This information will be passed on to the Drug Court Team (DCT) at the case conference hearings at the court.

 - iii.
-Through a signed authorization (Release of Information), the care coordinator (case manager) will track the client's attendance and participation in educational activities.
-This information will be passed on to the Drug Court Team (DCT) at the case conference hearings at the court. - iv.
 Education is a high priority with the Drug Court Program.
 Under the guidance of the Drug Court Judges and with the recommendations from the DCT, every effort is made to assist clients in seeking and receiving resources to help fund educational expenses. - During Phase I, the case manager will identify client's educational needs utilizing a biopsychosocial multidimensional assessment.
 Educational goals will be identified on the ITP. - Each Drug Court will provide assistance to clients with seeking resources to obtain funds necessary to help fund educational expenses to assist in achieving educational goals. - Care coordinators (Case managers) will provide referrals to local community programs which may assist the client in achieving educational goals, such as local libraries for computer skills courses, tutoring services, ESL courses if needed. - The care coordinator (case manager) will assist the client in enrolling in the appropriate level of education. - b) Collateral Services - i.
 The care coordinator (case manager) will be responsible for working with the clients to identify their collateral service needs and will ensure that they are met.
-Use of community services, such as sober living (aka; transitional housing or recovery homes) housing and public transportation, is encouraged. - The Contractor will assist the client in accessing all the primary and ancillary services needed during the Drug Court Program tenure.
+Use of community services, such as sober living (aka; transitional housing or recovery homes) housing and public transportation, is encouraged. - ii.
+The Contractor will assist the client in accessing all the primary and ancillary services needed during the Drug Court Program tenure.
 As needs emerge, clients will be promptly referred for medical care, psychiatric evaluation and therapy, job training, employment, education, legal assistance, transportation and childcare.
 Referrals will be made and service use coordinated by the Contractor, care coordinator (case managers), counselors and Probation Officers.